 Cost of accommodation in Oman

-Accommodation costs in Oman are much more affordable than many expat destinations, with lower rent and utility expenses.
+Accommodation costs in Oman are much more affordable than in many expat destinations, with lower rent and utility expenses.
 New homes are constantly popping up, so finding a place that fits any budget, mood, and style is easy.
 That said, costs do vary with size, facilities, and area.
 Many rentals come unfurnished, so shipping and buying furniture are additional costs, and utilities such as water, gas, and electricity are generally excluded from the quoted rental price.

 You should note that some landlords may ask for advance lump sums equivalent to four, six or 12 months’ rent in advance.
 In some cases, paying rent monthly is possible, too, so it is important to understand the lease contract.